SVCE-ACM/A-December-of-Algorithms/README.md

   - Returns the singular or plural form of any regular nouns based on the input number.
   - If `num` is either `-1 or 1`, return the singular form of the word.
 If `num` is any other number, return the plural form.
   - Also if both the arguments are strings, output the singular and plural word from the input given.
   - `Optional:` To spice things up, use a dictionary file to compare give the appropriate outputs.
-Therefore this'll cover Irregular nouns in it too.
+Therefore this will cover Irregular nouns in it too.
 - **Sample Run**
   - Without Tolerance Level:
   ```bash